Introducing the Azure Az PowerShell module

 - Support in Cloud Shell and cross-platform

 - Can get and use access token to access Azure resources

 - Cmdlet available for advanced REST operations with Azure resources

-PowerShell 7 and later is the recommended version of PowerShell for use with Az PowerShell on all platforms.
+PowerShell 7.0.6 LTS, PowerShell 7.1.3, or higher is the recommended version of PowerShell for use with the Azure Az PowerShell module on all platforms.

 The Az PowerShell module is based on the .NET Standard library and works with PowerShell 7 and later on all platforms including Windows, macOS, and Linux.
 It's also compatible with Windows PowerShell 5.1.